Tips for outdoor decorating

 Plug in safely

-You will find everything you need to decorate the outside of your home this holiday season at all three of our locations – RONA Dutton, Rodney and Springfield.
+Be ready for the holidays, by following safety procedures, you can have an eye-catching home and peace of mind.
+You will find everything you need to decorate the outside of your home safely this holiday season at all three of our locations – RONA Dutton, Rodney and Springfield.

 http://greatlakesrona.com